 Meniscus injuries are often caused by physical activity, like judo or jiu-jitsu, or age-related degradation which can start at around 40 years of age.
 These injuries can cause pain behind the knee or on the sides, which becomes worse with bending, walking, going up or down stairs, or squatting.

 What to do: A diagnosis should be confirmed by an orthopedic surgeon to identify the characteristics of the injury, which will guide a customized treatment plan.
-Some cases will require an arthroscopy.
+Most cases can be treated with physiotherapy, while others will require an arthroscopy.

 10. Iliotibial band syndrome